Series A funding: What is a term sheet, and why is it important?

 term sheet negotiation illustration

-How long negotiations take will largely depend on how much the VC is interested in investing in your startup.
+In most cases, it only takes startups a few days or a week to negotiate the Series A term sheet.
+The time it takes to negotiate the term sheet is largely dependent on how much the VC is interested in investing in your startup.
 If they are truly excited about working with you, you’ll probably be able to work the terms out quickly.
-No matter how unique your company’s position, term sheets still go over relatively common terms and conditions.

 It’s also important to note that your Series A term sheet will have a massive impact on future funding rounds.
 Investors will use your early term sheets to guide their decisions on whether you’re worth investing in and what the new term sheet should look like.